mawrkus/pull-request-review-guide/README.md

 #### Answer all comments / Write the end of the story

 Be sure to answer all the comments.
-Not only as matter of respect for you reviewers (after all, they are spending time and energy to help you) but also because a review is a conversation and, as such, it should have a conlusion.
+Not only as matter of respect for you reviewers (after all, they are spending time and energy as well) but also because a review is a conversation and, as such, it should have a conclusion.

 ### 👓 For the reviewers